sidharth2189/RoboND-HomeServiceRobot/README.md

 # Home Service Robot
-The purpose of this repository is to program a home service robot that will autonomously map an environment and navigate to pickup and deliver objects!.
+The purpose of this repository is to program a home service robot that will autonomously map an environment and navigate to pickup and deliver objects.

 The steps are listed as [summary of tasks](task_summary.txt).